Diving the Wreck Alley

 Video by Storied Treasures

-There are several points of interest along the length of the ship, including:
+There are several points of interest along the length of the ship, including large forward guns, a wheelhouse, and cutouts in the shape of dolphins.

 Because the wreck is lying on its side, any penetration into the wreck can be disorienting and unsafe to the untrained diver.